apache/cassandra/doc/source/cql/types.rst

 Frozen Types
 ^^^^^^^^^^^^

 The ``frozen`` keyword is used to change the way a collection or user-defined type column is serialized.
-When it is present multiple values will be serialized as one, disabling updates on parts of UDTs or individual items of collections.
+For non-frozen collections or UDTs, each value is serialized independently from the other values.
+This allow update or delete operations on a sub-set of the collections or UDTs values.
+For frozen collections or UDTs all the value are serialized as one, disabling the ability to perform partial updates on the values.

 To freeze a column, use the keyword, followed by the type in angle brackets, for instance::